A topic from the subject of Environmental Chemistry in Chemistry.

 Part A: Effect of Temperature

-1. Fill three beakers with 50 mL of sodium thiosulfate solution.
+1. Prepare three beakers, each containing 50 mL of a 5% sodium thiosulfate solution.

-4. Immediately start the stopwatch and record the time it takes for the solution to become cloudy.
+4. Observe the solutions and record the time it takes for each solution to become visibly cloudy (due to the formation of sulfur).

 Part B: Effect of Concentration

-4. Start the stopwatch and record the time it takes for each solution to become cloudy.
+4. Observe the solutions and record the time it takes for each solution to become visibly cloudy.

 Results: